This site uses technical (necessary) and analytics cookies.

 • The parents’ or guardian’s declaration must be submitted to the consular office by May 31, 2026.
 If the minor turns 18 after May 24, 2025, they must submit the declaration personally by that date.

-Fee (Article 9-bis of Law 91/1992)
+APPLICATION FEE (Article 9-bis of Law 91/1992)

 • Beneficiary: “Ministero dell’Interno D.L.C.I Cittadinanza”